burt202/lite-uploader/readme.md

 `<script src="./src/liteuploader.js"></script>`

-jQuery is supported but optional
+jQuery is supported but is optional

 ### Options